sidgurun/Lya_zelda/docs/About_the_data_grids.rst

 Line profile LyaRT data grids
 *****************************

 Let's load a data grid to start working.
 In particular we are going to load the one for the 'Thin_Shell' geometry.
-This geometry has 3 varibles for the outflow configuration: expansion velocity, HI column density and dust optical depth.
+This geometry has 3 variables for the outflow configuration: expansion velocity, HI column density and dust optical depth.

 .. code:: python